comorment/containers/usecases/mixer_real.md

-In this case, z-score can be compute from effect direction and p-value, sample size can be taken from original publication, and SNP rs# does not need to be introduced, because MiXeR can match SNPs to the reference using SNP, BP, A1 and A2 information.
+In this case, z-score can be compute from effect direction and p-value, sample size can be taken from original publication, and SNP rs# does not need to be introduced, because MiXeR can match SNPs to the reference using CHR, BP, A1 and A2 information.
 Note that both GWAS have clarified in the README file that A1 is effect allele.
 Also note there is no need to allign alleles - MiXeR will do this automatically (and also exclude ambiguous alleles, i.e. A/T and C/G).